varun1312/RadixTrees/README.md

 The directory structure is organized as follows:

 * [code] (./code)
-* [doc] (./doc)

 The "code" directory contains the source code and the corresponding Makefile.

-The "doc" directory contains the proof for the data structure presented in the paper.

 Build system
 ------------